What is a Foreclosure?

 Filing for bankruptcy stops the foreclosure procedure with the automatic stay.
 An automatic stay is an injunction that stops creditors from collecting debts until the bankruptcy proceedings have been completed.
 Unlike in other civil cases, this injunction is automatic and does not have to be granted by motion.

 Can Chapter 13 Bankruptcy Stop a Foreclosure?

 If you have filed for Chapter 13 bankruptcy, there is still a chance to prevent foreclosure and keep your home.
 During the automatic stay, you have the option of working out new terms with your lender.
 Chapter 13 works well for families and individuals who have a steady income, but need the extra help to get back in control of their finances.
 Through Chapter 13 bankruptcy, new payment plans may be worked out through a 3 to 5 year repayment period.
 During this time, homeowners will be able to keep their homes and avoid foreclosure as long as they are able to make the payments, designated by the bankruptcy court, on time.
 The bankruptcy code requires any ongoing payments be made in addition to equal monthly installment payments to catch up on the missed payments.

 Making Payments During Ch 13 Bankruptcy

 Chapter 13 bankruptcy will stop the foreclosure on your home, but only if you continue to make payments as promised.
-Continuing to make the monthly payments when in Ch 13 is critical if you wish to keep your home in your possession.
+Continuing to make the monthly payments when in Chapter 13 is critical if you wish to keep your home in your possession.

 If you stay current on your mortgage payments, and make up the money that is owed through your Chapter 13 plan, the lender cannot foreclose on your home and it will remain in your possession.